 The growing weight of scientific studies and the voices of women themselves tell the story of abortion as a life-changing, adverse experience for many.
-Through the lens of Dr. Martha Shuping's years of clinical experience as a psychiatrist and emerging scientific literature, we can say with conviction that these personal accounts provide powerful and true insights into the psychological impact of abortion.
-(All names have been changed for the privacy of the women who have agreed to share their stories.)
+Relying on Dr. Martha Shuping's experience as a psychiatrist, we can describe the psychological impact of abortion through the lens of her clinical counseling and the emerging scientific literature.